uofajillian/edx-documentation/en_us/xblock/source/anatomy/index.rst

 Anatomy of an XBlock
 #####################

-When you create an XBlock using the XBlock SDK, the skeleton files are created automatically.
-This part of the tutorial walks through and explains the XBlock skeleton, and uses examples from the **Thumbs** XBlock that is installed with the XBlock SDK.
+This part of the tutorial walks through and explains the XBlock skeleton, and uses examples from the `Thumbs XBlock`_ that is installed with the XBlock SDK.

 .. toctree::
    :maxdepth: 2